 Using your family name can be also a good idea.
 According to few studies, that creates more trust around the brand.

 Finally, you can create a word.
-It can be mix of 2-3 words consisting of your family name, your products or services name, location all together.
+It can be a mix of 2-3 words consisting of your family name, your products or services name, location all together.

 Don't forget to do a trademark research before making a decision, as well as checking available domains to make sure your brand will be unique.